Coveo Cloud Indexing Pipeline

 When you create a source of a given type, a set of standard fields and mappings are automatically created.
 This source standard metadata is therefore automatically available in the index fields.

-When you want to leverage custom metadata, you must create target Coveo index fields to host these metadata values and create mappings to set the Coveo index field values with the appropriate metadata or literal fix content (see Adding and Managing Fields).
+When you want to leverage custom metadata, you must create target Coveo index fields to host these metadata values and create mappings to set the Coveo index field values with the appropriate metadata or literal fix content (see Manage Fields).

 Applying Extension (Post-Conversion) (Optional)

 As an administrator, maybe with the help of a developer, you can:

 Create and add indexing pipeline extensions to your Coveo organization.

 Assign one or more extensions to a specific source (see Apply an Extension to a Source).

 Define a condition to execute the extension only when the item meets some criteria (see Indexing Pipeline Extension Condition Syntax Reference).